jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 ```

 - **You definitely got error above, it is because you don't have Parameter Stores**
-- You need to create this following step 2
+- You need to perform following task.

 1. Configure Your Parameter Store
-2. Check your EC2 roles (If you have errors after creating parameters in Parameter Store, then check it)
+2. If you are using a developing AMI, check your EC2 role.

 ### Externalize Configuration

 #### Configure AWS CLI(Optional)
 If you didn't configure AWS CLI, then install or uprate your AWS CLI